krolow/cv/README.md

 **In other words it involves:**

 - chatops; automation of process; monitoring;
-- reduce frictions for  local development
+- reduce friction for  local development
-- enable easily deployment of internal applications and services;
+- enable easy deployment of internal applications and services;
 - test new technologies to be used for production;
-- creation/maintain and automation of code quality process;
+- creation/maintenance and automation of code quality process;
-- creation/maintain of tools to audit production applications and internal tools;
+- creation/maintenance of tools to audit production applications and internal tools;
 - release management;
-- facilitate the use of best practices during development cycle;
+- facilitate the use of best practices during the development cycle;

 **Challenges / Highlights:**

-- introduce best practices in a on going production software;
+- introduce best practices in a ongoing production software;
 - dockerize the development environment;
-- increase visibility for code quality, by adding automation code reviews, tests reports;
+- increase visibility for code quality, by adding automation code reviews, and tests reports;

 **Stack:** chatops, mongodb, postgresql, bots, kubernetes, docker, redis, javascript, nodejs, react, ES6, TDD, traefik, etcd, jenkins, rabbitmq, elasticsearch, babeljs

 ### Full Stack Software Developer - Bravi Software (May 2015 - Jul 2016)

-I have been working in architecture and develop bravi products, in a service oriented architecture by applying TDD to write code to create micro-services with scale as guide, those micro-services are running into docker containers, in a continuous integration environment with automation of deploys to our own servers that are running CoreOS.
+I have been working in architecture and developing bravi products, in a service-oriented architecture by applying TDD to write code to create micro-services with scale as guide, those micro-services are running into docker containers, in a continuous integration environment with automation of deploys to our own servers that are running CoreOS.

 **Products:**